jsmithnh09/file-hash/README.md

 cryptography source files, I've added a `<algorithm>_file` function signature for reading in a filestream and computing the checksum.
 Although not necessarily a "hash" algorithm, I've added an implementation of CRC32 where the polynomial table is pre-defined for 32-bit words.
+For cleanup, I've added `atexit` methods in the event the hashing is interrupted to prevent open file handlers on abnormal termination.

 ## Testing
 To run MATLAB tests, the `test_filehash.m` class can be used as a test case alongside the `file_hash.py`